emard/dodecastar/README.md

 Open Examples->Adafruit NeoPixel->Strandtest.
 Edit source to set right PIN connected to "Din"
-(pin 2 in my case) and number of LEDs on the strip
+(pin 14 in my case) and number of LEDs on the strip
 (I have 50).

-    #define PIN 2 // Pin 2 is NodeMCU pin D4
+    #define PIN 14 // Arduino pin 14 = NodeMCU pin D5
     Adafruit_NeoPixel strip = Adafruit_NeoPixel(50, PIN, NEO_GRB + NEO_KHZ800);

 Compile and upload, whole LED string will light up and